odinuv/web/articles/security/xss.md

 visitors' web browsers.

 ## Summary
 XSS is a very dangerous vulnerability which you can introduce in you code.
-It is quiet easy to avoid it by usage of the right tools -- a templating engine.
+It is quite easy to avoid it by usage of the right tools -- a templating engine.
 You can read detailed description of XSS attack and check out more examples on [OWASP page](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).